mildewchan/takodachi.vim/README.md

 ```

 ## Note for thinkpad users
-If you're using a thinkpad with a shitty TN panel (like I was when I wrote the
+If you're using a thinkpad with a shitty TN panel (like I am writing this
-early versions of this plugin), this theme will look better with stronger
+plugin), this theme might look better with stronger colors to compensate
-colors.

-Put this in your ~/.vimrc before loading with `colorscheme takodachi`:
+for the display washing them out.

+If you want to do this, load the colorscheme like this:
 ```
 let g:shitty_display=1
+colorscheme takodachi
 ```

 ## Plugin integration